 Prerequisites: Prior exposure to asylum or immigration law is helpful but not required.

-The final grade for the course will be based primarily on a final research paper.
+The final grade will be based primarily on an in-class presentation and a final research paper.

 According to the United Nations High Commissioner for Refugees (UNHCR), children, including those who are unaccompanied by an adult, comprise 51% of the total global refugee population.
 Since 2009, the United States has recorded a dramatic increase in the number of child asylum seekers from the countries of El Salvador, Guatemala, and Honduras: 50,036 children were apprehended by Border Patrol in FY2018, compared with 3,304 in FY2009.
 This “surge” of children arriving in the United States is the result of complex issues, including race, gender, and the rise of powerful “maras,” or gangs, which focus much of their violence on young people, whom they seek to recruit into their ranks.
 The U.S. government’s response to the arrival of these children has been to institute a series of measures to undermine their access to protection.